Since that time, a lot of prime lenses for the M4/3 system have been introduced. In this article, I present an overview of these lenses.

 These lenses were designed by Sigma to be used on several mirrorless formats, including the Sony NEX series, Sony E-mount.
 The NEX cameras use an APS-C sized sensor, slightly larger than the Four Thirds sensor, with an 1.6x crop factor.

 On this crop factor, the 19mm lens corresponds to a traditional wide angle lens, while on Micro Four Thirds it is not as interesting.
 It is very close to the Lumix G 20mm f/1.7.
 As the Lumix G 20mm lens is more compact, and brighter, I don't see the need for the Sigma 19mm lens.
+On the other hand, the Sigma 19mm lens focuses much quicker and more silently, and is cheaper.
+If this is important to you, it may be an interesting lens.
+See my review here, which compares the focus speed and image quality with the Lumix G 20mm f/1.7 lens.

 The Sigma 30mm f/2.8 EX DN lens, on the other hand, is more interesting in my opinion.
 As I see it, it has quite good image quality, and can be used as a portrait lens.
 If you want good image quality on a budget, this might be a lens to consider.